Seven0492/calculator/README.md

 If you have ideas, and I mean any, it would be really appreciated if you pitch in a conversation, or open an issue!

+# Warning

+I have moved this project's development to Gitlab: https://gitlab.com/Seven0492/calculator

+There are several reasons for this, one of them is that Github's CLI sucks

 # Features

 <ul>